maralorn/nix-output-monitor/README.md

 ## Status

 This is an experimental fun project.
+The purpose of it is to write something fun and useful in Haskell.
 You are free and very welcome to contribute feedback, issues or PRs, but I do not commit to maintain this project over a long time period.
 This program relies on the output of the v1 nix commands (i.e. nix-build not nix build) and will hopefully one day be obsolete.

 Best case scenario: This could serve as inspiration as to how to improve nix output in the future.